-4.3.
-Individuals must meet the residency requirements set out in one or more of the following categories;

-- UK nationals and other persons with a right to abode; - UK nationals in the European Economic Area (EEA); - EEA nationals in the UK; - Other non-UK nationals - 4.4 EEA nationals in the UK, with respect to EEA nationals not including Irish nationals, must have obtained either pre-settled or settled status under the EU Settlement Scheme and have lived continuously in the EEA, Gibraltar or UK for at least the previous 3 years on the first day of learning. - 4.5.
+- 4.3.
+Individuals must meet the residency requirements and provide requested evidence at enrolment.
+This informs eligibility to the funds, requirements are set out in one or more of the following categories: - UK nationals and other persons with a right to abode; - UK nationals in the European Economic Area (EEA); - EEA nationals in the UK; - Other non-UK nationals - 4.4.
+EEA nationals in the UK, with respect to EEA nationals not including Irish nationals, must have obtained either pre-settled or settled status under the EU Settlement Scheme and have lived continuously in the EEA, Gibraltar or UK for at least the previous 3 years on the first day of learning. - 4.5.
 The following are immediately eligible for FE 19+ funding and are exempt from the 3-year residency requirement as per the current ASF and WYCA funding rules: - British Nationals evacuated from Afghanistan under Operation Pitting; - British Nationals evacuated from Afghanistan by UK government before 6 January 2022; - All Ukrainian adults and their family members supported through the Ukraine Family Scheme, Ukraine Sponsorship Scheme and Ukraine Extension Scheme - Refugee status - 4.6.
-The college can support Asylum Seekers if they are 16-19 and an unaccompanied Asylum Seeker Child (UASC), or if they are 19+ and have lived in the UK for 6 months or longer, and have an Aspen card/letter from the home office.
+The college can support Asylum Seekers if they are 16-19 and an unaccompanied Asylum Seeker Child (UASC), or if they are 19+ and have lived in the UK for 6 months or longer and have an Aspen card/letter from the home office.
 Asylum seekers need to fit the usual criteria of minimum number of hours studying and living the minimum distance away from campus of study.